Take an Official State-Approved Hunter Safety Course

 In-person purchases provide the advantage of immediate physical license issuance and the opportunity to ask questions directly to staff.
 However, availability may vary by location and season.

 Delaware’s hunting license fees vary based on residency status, age, and license type.
-Below are the current standard fees as published by the Delaware Division of Fish and Wildlife:
+Below are the current standard fees as published by the Delaware Division of Fish and Wildlife.

 Additional fees apply for special permits such as big game tags, waterfowl stamps, or migratory bird permits.
 Convenience fees may be charged for online purchases.
 It is important to check the official Delaware Division of Fish and Wildlife website for the most up-to-date fee schedule.